bbc/newslabs-newsQuery/README.md

 http://newshack.co.uk/newshack-ii/juicer-apis/

 Note that the formats of the responses may differ if using the raw APIs, this module attempts to simplify them to make them easier to consume.

+## Contributing

+Pull requests, feature requests and bug reports are welcome!

+### Running tests

+To run tests you can `npm test` but you'll need to set the *NEWSQUERY_API_KEY* environment variable to a valid API key.

+Example of how to invoke tests:

+    > NEWSQUERY_API_KEY="insert-your-api-key-here" npm test